fuzzdb-project/fuzzdb/README.md

 # Latest news #

+* 9/10/2015 - Migrated to Github.
+No more version numbers!
+*  Many thanks to Jacco van Tuijl for the recent cleanup/updates
 ```
 *Post-1.08, new in 1.09:*
   * Thanks to lawKnee, new features added to the cfm web shell, and a nifty sql web shell